As the field of logistics changes, many organizations need to address the factors affecting warehousing efficiency in order to prepare for the future.

 Designing an efficient warehouse layout requires you to understand your inventory: it’s size, weight, popularity, and storage needs.
 This way, you can store products in configurations that make the most sense for your business.
 And if you’re redesigning the layout of your existing warehouse, it’s also helpful to know how your staff works.
 Do they tend to experience traffic jams in certain parts of the warehouse?
 Are they taking longer than they should to pick an order?
 From there, use the following considerations to lay out your warehouse for optimal efficiency:

-- Maximize traffic flow.
 When workers can move quickly and easily through the warehouse, they save thousands of hours every year.
-In addition, your warehouse should see fewer bottlenecks, injuries, and broken equipment or products.
+In addition, your warehouse should see fewer bottlenecks and injuries, and less broken equipment or damaged products.
 To achieve this, plan your warehouse to maximize one-way traffic, avoid sharp turns and narrow aisles, and keep the floor clear and uncluttered.

 How work methodology affects warehouse efficiency